KarmaLimited/apollo-octo-web/README.md

 # My Web Project // WIP
-### a site i'am developing with react, apollo, graphql, prisma and some other stuff to get api data and create a cloudbased workspace for myself to get my feeds, take notes, todo-lists and all kinds of stuff
+### a site i'am developing with react, apollo, graphql, prisma and some other stuff to get api data and create a personal workspace for myself to get my feeds, take notes, lists and all kinds of stuff

 notes: